BlackMetalz/blackmetalz.github.io/content/devsecops-p1.md

 error: failed to push some refs to 'ssh://git.kienlt.local:22/kienlt/talisman-test.git'
 ```

 - It works as expected, the secrets are not able to push.
-And it evens tell us how to ignore if they are not secret xD
+And it even tells us how to ignore them if they are not secret xD

 ---
 # 2. Mutation Testing
 Mutation testing is essentially a way of testing your unit tests.
 By introducing small changes (mutations) to your source code and running your unit tests against these modified versions, you can verify if your tests are capable of catching the errors.
 If your unit tests detect and fail on these mutations, it indicates that your tests are robust and effective.
 If not, it suggests that your tests might need improvement

-Since there is no framework for multiple languages, i will try go one by one with Python explain since i'm confident with it most.
-Hope it will not too longs xD
+Since there is no framework for multiple languages, i will try to go one by one with Python explain since I'm confident with it most.
+Hope it will not be too longs xD

 ### Little explains: